Which is Better for Me? A Letter of Credit or Cash Against Documents?

 Trade Financing Programs from Bankers Factoring

-Trade Finance is funding provided by Bankers Factoring that supports the sale of physical goods, either domestic or international, by reducing quality and payment risk for both the buyer and seller.
+Trade Finance is funding Bankers Factoring provides that supports the sale of physical goods, either domestic or international, by reducing risk for both buyer and seller.

 Tension exists in the settlement of any trade for both the exporter and importer.
-With the current bottleneck in the supply chain, the Seller ideally would like to receive cash up front, eliminating collection risk and working capital requirements.
-The Buyer on the other hand wants the assurance that the physical goods are delivered according to agreed-upon specifications, both in terms of quantity and quality before the settlement is made, and prefers payment terms in place in order to better manage their own working capital.
+With the current bottleneck in the supply chain, the Seller ideally would like to receive cash upfront.
+Thus eliminating collection risk and working capital requirements.
+The Buyer, on the other hand, wants the assurance that the Seller delivers the physical goods.
+And that the goods are according to agreed-upon specifications, both in terms of quantity and quality.
+Before settling, they prefer payment terms to manage their own working capital better.

-This can be particularly true for both parties for first-time trades or cross-border transactions where settlement and collection risk are viewed as greater than in a well-established relationship built on a record of mutually satisfactory exchanges.
+This can be particularly true for both parties for first-time trades or cross-border transactions where they view settlement and collection risk as greater than in a well-established relationship built on a record of mutually satisfactory exchanges.

-Trade Finance from Bankers Factoring is also known as PO Funding or Import Financing can mitigate both the quality and payment risk for both the US Importer and Foreign Exporter.
+Trade Finance from Bankers Factoring, also known as PO Funding or Import Financing, can mitigate the quality and payment risk for both the US Importer and Foreign Exporter.

 Role of Bankers Factoring in Trade Finance

-Many commercial finance companies offer Trade Finance as a means of facilitating the sale of goods and services by acting as an intermediary between Buyer and Seller, linking both parties together by reducing risk on both sides of a trade.
+Finance companies offer Trade Finance to facilitate the sale of goods and services.
+Acting as an intermediary between Buyer and Seller links both parties together by reducing risk on both sides of a trade.

-Buying products for the first time or from overseas can often present small businesses with opportunities to expand their own customer base or service existing clients at improved margins.
-New suppliers may not meet specifications, and the only way to find out is to actually do a trade.
-The added drawback to importing is difficulty in arranging timely payment to the Seller or tying up valuable credit capacity.
+Buying products for the first time or overseas presents small businesses with opportunities to expand their customer base or service existing clients at improved margins.
+New suppliers may not meet specifications.
+And the only way to find out is to do a trade.
+The added drawback to importing is difficulty arranging timely payment to the Seller or tying up valuable credit capacity.

-Reliable background information is often hard to come by depending on the jurisdiction, and trust is unfortunately not always a recognized currency domestically.
-At the same time, the Seller needs comfort that they are going to be paid.
+Reliable background information is often hard to come by, depending on the jurisdiction, and trust is unfortunately not always a recognized currency domestically.
+At the same time, the Seller needs comfort that the Buyer will pay.
 Collection efforts can be difficult and expensive to pursue if something should go wrong.

-By organizing a sale around a “Cash Against Documents” or CAD arrangement (sometimes referred to as “documentary collections or documents against payments”) both Buyer and Seller can gain a meaningful measure of protection.
-The Buyer gets assurance that it is receiving exactly what was ordered.
-The Seller maintains title to the goods until they are paid.
+By organizing a sale around a โCash Against Documentsโ or CAD arrangement (sometimes referred to as โdocumentary collections or documents against paymentsโ) both Buyer and Seller can gain a measure of protection.
+The Buyer gets assurance that it is receiving exactly what it ordered.
+The Seller maintains title to the goods until the Buyer pays.
 Conducting business in this fashion, especially at the start, can facilitate trade and help build long-term relationships leading to repeat orders and trade transactions.

 Benefits of Trade Financing from Bankers Factoring: